fabric8io/docker-maven-plugin/doc/manual.md

   images.
 See [Registry handling](#registry-handling) for details.
 * **autoPull** (`docker.autoPull`)
-  By default external images (base image for building or images to start) are downloaded automatically.
-With this options this can be switched off by setting this value to `false`.
+  By default external images (base image for building or images to start) are downloaded automatically if they don't exist locally.
+  With this options this can be switched off by setting this value to `off`.
+  Checking for a newer version of an image and downloading it if it exists can be forced by setting this value to `always`.
+This will force an image to be always pulled.
+This is true for any base image during build and for any image during run which has no `<build>` section.
+Valid values are `on|off|always`.
 * **authConfig** holds the authentication information when pulling from or pushing to Docker registry.
 There is a dedicated [section](#authentication) for how doing security.